 According to the concept and merit of subject loading, we performed the PCA on the 122 fMRI activation maps without masking or applying Z value normalization across subjects, by arranging 3D data into a 2D matrix where each subject's data constitutes a specific column.
 An eigensystem was then generated.
-Based on the relationship among the top eigenvectors, general lateralization, and intensity difference, as well as the dendrogram of the Euclidian distance matrix of the PCA, criteria were decided for the top two eigenvectors of the PCA-based decisional space which identified three primary clusters (the 1st as major group left dominant, the 2nd featured higher intensity levels, and the 3rd with right dominant activation).
-The 75 undecided cases were then projected onto a new decisional space based on the PCA of only those datasets that initially were identified as belonging to the 3 primary clusters.
-By using the modified-Euclidean distance method the 75 undecided cases were then classified in the new decisional space into one of the three primary clusters initially determined, using unique mathematically derived thresholds (You, et al. 2009).
+On the basis of the relationship among the top eigenvectors, general lateralization, and intensity difference, as well as the dendrogram of the Euclidian distance matrix of the PCA, criteria were decided for the top two eigenvectors of the PCA-based decisional space which identified three primary clusters (the first as major group left dominant, the second featured higher intensity levels, and the third with right dominant activation).
+The 75 undecided cases were then projected onto a new decisional space based on the PCA of only those datasets that initially were identified as belonging to the three primary clusters.
+By using the modified-Euclidean distance method, the 75 undecided cases were then classified in the new decisional space into one of the three primary clusters initially determined, using unique mathematically derived thresholds [You et al., 2009].
 The detailed implementation steps and the mathematical foundation of this method that drive the clustering decisions are provided in Appendices A and B.

-Fisher exact test was applied to assess the site independence as well as the significance of association for signal intensity grouping vs. either magnet strength or control/patient grouping.
+Fisher exact test was applied to assess the site independence as well as the significance of association for signal intensity grouping versus either magnet strength or control/patient grouping.
 The association of clinical factors with the group distribution was analyzed using either Fisher exact test for categorical data or ANOVA and t-test for continuous data.
 If the overall Fisher exact test was significant, pairwise comparisons of groups were performed.
-The Holm's sequential Bonferroni procedure was then applied to correct for the probability of a Type I error (alpha =0.05).
+The Holm's sequential Bonferroni procedure was then applied to correct for the probability of a Type I error ( $\alpha = 0.05$ ).

-Group map and Significance map
+Group Map and Significance Map

-In order to verify and understand the separation results of PCA, the range and location of group member variability were assessed with the mean group map.
+To verify and understand the separation results of PCA, the range and location of group member variability were assessed with the mean group map.
 A significance map for each group was generated.
-This map is different than the collective penetrance maps used by others (Mbwana, et al. 2009; Seghier, et al. 2008), as we sought the commonality contribution of each subject to the mean map.
-Based on the histogram of each mean group map, a mask containing 90 % of the activation energy was defined.
+This map is different than the collective penetrance maps used by others [Mbwana et al., 2009; Seghier et al., 2008], as we sought the commonality contribution of each subject to the mean map.
+On the basis of the histogram of each mean group map, a mask containing 90% of the activation energy was defined.
 The group significance map is then computed by first masking each individual activation map (within each group), then calculating the commonality significance value as defined in Eq.
 (1).

-$$Cs = e^{-\frac{(Value{voxel} - Mean)^2}{2SD^2}}$$ (1)
+$$C{\rm s} = e^{-\frac{(\text{Value}{\text{voxel}} - \text{Mean})^2}{2\text{SD}^2}} \tag{1}$$

-The Commonality significance (Cs) value is calculated for each voxel within the masked area, and then the total group significance map is generated by averaging the Cs values across the subjects within a given group.
+The commonality significance ( $C{\rm s}$ ) value is calculated for each voxel within the masked area, and then the total group significance map is generated by averaging the $C{\rm s}$ values across the subjects within a given group.
 This provides a visual representation of the areas that have a significant percentage of subjects sharing the same location of activation.